Her Heart for a Compass: Plot

-The Lady, who has previously written her roman à clef memoirs, holding passion for historical strong women.
-While initially submitting to the strictures of high society and the tribulations of the marriage market, she endures a pasting from the press before emerging triumphant, throwing off the weight of expectations to become her true self.
-Proud to bring her personal brand to the world, sweeps the reader from the drawing rooms of Victoria's court and the grand country houses of Scotland and Ireland, where she was cast out from the royals amid her scandal, and fell deeply into debt to the slums of London, and then the mercantile bustle of 1870s New York.
+The novel follows Lady Theodora Grosvenor as she navigates the expectations of Victorian high society and the marriage market.
+After becoming the subject of public scandal and criticism in the press, she leaves aristocratic society and experiences financial hardship.
+The story traces her journey from the royal court and country houses in Scotland and Ireland to the slums of London and, later, to New York City in the 1870s, where she seeks greater independence and a new direction in life.

-Margaret embarks on a journey of self-discovery where she will meet like-minded, and equally spirited, companions who shape her world.
+Margaret embarked on a journey of self-discovery where she met her companions who shape her world.

 It follows the Lady Margaret Montagu Douglas Scott, "who desires to break the mould, follow her internal compass – her heart – and discover her raison d'être – falling in love along the way".
-She is a spirited, Titian-haired, freckled beauty, whose curls just won't quit.
-But as she navigates the challenges of forging her own path in life, will she find the greatest courage of all, to follow her heart against all odds…?
+She is described as a spirited, Titian-haired, freckled beauty.

 The novel veers around somewhat in tone, from archaic – Margaret's priest informs her that "you cannot have imagined I would have kissed you in such a manner unless my intentions were honourable" and one admirer opines: "She was very naive but, by heavens, she had real spirit, too, no one could doubt that."

 Well-researched, and a glimpse into the strictures of life as a pampered, rich, upper-class woman.
 It wears its research lightly, with intriguing forays into topics such as Victorian bathing dresses, and the Queen's predilection to "pour her tea from one cup to another until it was adequately cooled".
 Margaret realising that she doesn't need to "conform to the rules set down by society", that a Buccleuch woman doesn't need a strategic marriage, and that her despairing cry, "no one seems to care that underneath I'm an actual person", isn't altogether true.